sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/LectureNotes.md

 - **Use batch training if training set has less than 2000 samples.**
 - Due to the way how computer memory is layed out and accessed, mini-batches with sizes of the power of 2 work better. **Mini-batch sizes of $2^6$, $2^7$, $2^8$, $2^9$ are more commonly used in machine learning.**
-- Mini-batch size should be such that it fits in the CPU/GPU memory.
+- **Mini-batch size should be such that it fits in the CPU/GPU memory**.
 If it doesn't fit, the performance will fall sharply.